ZixiangLiu/Data-Ming-K-Means/README.md

 Interestingly, the K-means++ algorithm is significantly slower than random center K-means.
 It is highly possible that because of the small size, the time saved in reduced times of iteration cannot compensate the time used in calculating seed.

+### dropword.txt
+These are the most common words used in English, copied from wiki These words are dropped from the list to because they are too frequent to be a good indicator which split blogs into different categories.

 ### Week April 10

 The getword.py is updated: used nltk to get only English words from nltk.corpus.words